Day 1 You'll See:

 Baltimore World Trade Center Observation Level

-On the 27th floor of the world's tallest pentagonal building you’ll find the only Baltimore attraction boasting an awe-inspiring 360-degree view of Maryland's urban center.
-Top of the World’s expansive windows treat guests to incredible views of the surrounding city and beyond, all the way to Chesapeake Bay.
+On the 27th floor of the world's tallest pentagonal building, you’ll find the only Baltimore attraction boasting an awe-inspiring 360-degree view of Maryland's urban center.
+Top of the World’s expansive windows treat guests to incredible views of the surrounding city and beyond, all the way to the Chesapeake Bay.
 Personable, well-informed guides share fascinating facts and colorful anecdotes as you peer through your binoculars, scanning the horizon from your lofty perch; a stop at the World Trade Center Observation Level is the perfect appetizer to whet your whistle for the rest of the veritable visual feast that IS the Charm City!

 Fells Point Ghost Tour

 Fell's Point in Baltimore, Maryland, was a rowdy seaport town.
 Its streets were full of sailors from foreign lands, immigrants anxious to being life anew, red-light ladies looking to make ends meet, and shady characters looking to scrub a living off the maritime industry.
 Imagine the restless spirits such a history might court!
 Grab your camera and head out on this popular walking tour to explore the myriad haunted landmarks, shops, and residences of historic Fells Point.
 But don't stray too far from your travel group; you never know when you'll find yourself bumping shoulders with the “lingering” past; expect plenty of chills and thrills on this haunted hike!